TiagoMaiaL/jack-space-invaders/README.md

 ### Phase 5

+- [x] Draw a delimiter for user's base
-- [ ] Make enemies move on screen, on every loop, getting closer to the bottom and spaceship
+- [ ] Make enemies move on screen, on every loop, getting closer to the base
+- [ ] If one enemy reaches the base, game is over
 - [ ] If no enemies are left, player wins
-- [ ] If one enemy reaches the bottom, game is over
 - [ ] The less enemies on screen, the quicker they move

 ### Phase 6

 - [ ] Slow down the game's run loop (find a sweet spot)
 - [ ] Improve drawing performance
 - [ ] Draw specific shapes for spaceship and enemies